kamui/retriable/README.md

 end
 ```

-If you don't want exponential backoff, but you still want some randomization between intervals, this code will run every 1 seconds with a randomization factor of 0.2, which means each interval will be a random value between 0.8 and 1.2 (1 second +/- 0.2):
+If you don't want exponential backoff but you still want some randomization between intervals, this code will run every 1 seconds with a randomization factor of 0.2, which means each interval will be a random value between 0.8 and 1.2 (1 second +/- 0.2):

 ```ruby
 Retriable.retriable(base_interval: 1.0, multiplier: 1.0, rand_factor: 0.2) do